-When it comes to a hospital stay, how much you pay depends upon how much money you have already spent toward your deductible and coinsurance.
-Even a short hospital stay is costly, so you meet your deductible, and out-of-pocket maximums quicker, when inpatient care is required.
+When it comes to a hospital stay, how much you pay depends on how much money you've already paid toward your deductible and your coinsurance.
+Even a short hospital stay can be costly, so you meet your deductible, and maximum out-of-pocket quicker, when inpatient care is required.

-Hospital prices vary significantly, even when they are in- network.
-The cost one hospital charges for a knee replacement may be 50% more than another hospital charges - with no difference in the quality of the care you receive.
-If your doctor practices at more than one hospital, use the Member Payment Estimator tool on Aetna Navigator to check prices first before agreeing on a facility.
+Hospital prices vary significantly, even when they're in-network.
+One hospital may charge 50% more for a knee replacement than another hospital, with no difference in the quality of care you receive.
+If your doctor practices at more than one hospital, use the Cost Estimator tool to check prices before agreeing on a facility.